AcademicHumber/stripe-connect-integration/readme.md

-# Stripe Checkout Integration with WP-CrowdFunding plugin
+# Stripe connect Integration with WP-CrowdFunding plugin

 This plugin handles the integration with stripe in order to use stripe connect with the WP-CrowdFunding plugin